=

 San Francisco: The Model

 Debt-ridden after a divorce, with no network and rent in the world’s most expensive city during the dot-com boom, Boullt engineered a 25-year infrastructure ecosystem.
-Musicians Showcase, ChaoticArtCircus, civic events, production, teaching pipelines to Berklee and NYU positioned him not only as a player in the fusion scene, but as a nexus.
+Musicians Showcase, ChaoticArtCircus, civic events, production, performance, and teaching pipelines to Berklee and NYU positioned him not only as a player in the fusion scene, but as a nexus.

-Musicians Showcase featured luminaries like Stu Hamm, Greg Howe, Atma Anur, and Kai Eckhardt—curated programming that evolved into a central platform for talent and a cultural anchor during the dot-com era, drawing sustained coverage from SF Weekly and the Bay Guardian.
+Musicians Showcase featured luminaries like Stu Hamm, Greg Howe, Atma Anur, and Kai Eckhardt—curated programming that evolved into a central platform for talent and a cultural anchor during the dot-com era, drawing sustained coverage from SF Chronicle, SF Weekly and the Bay Guardian.
 Boullt co-organized major city events including Jerry Garcia Day (2015) and Rock in the Park (2016).

 ChaoticArtCircus (1999–2001) fused music, technology, and audience interactivity—sound, visual art, avant-garde dance, sensor-triggered movement, robotic installations, cosplay, large-scale projection operating in tandem.
 Its engine was compositional force: rigorously constructed pieces designed to generate impact.
 Many pieces later appeared on Composition.
 Employing up to 100 performers, admin, and vendors across SF 2000, MetalFest/Los Angeles 2000, and SF 2001.